When Should You Start an Application for Disability Benefits?

 For example, if the surgeon is telling you that the recovery from a back surgery is 3 to 6 months, it may not be advisable to rush an application in for benefits.
 By doing so, SSA may very well deny the claim (noting that recovery is anticipated inside of a year) and that the medical condition does not meet the duration requirement of the Social Security rules and regulations.

 However, it is important to consider the fact that SSA will pay a Supplement Security Income (SSI) benefit beginning the month after one applies if ultimately one is approved for benefits, and if it is determined that during the period following the application the individual otherwise remained in poverty circumstances.
 Thus, waiting to apply for benefits may cause one to lose out on SSI benefits that would otherwise be payable.
 This consideration needs to be weighed strongly against the strong likelihood that your case will be denied for failing to meet the duration requirement.
-Such a quick denial will, in turn, result in the need to undergo a rather lengthy appeals process: a reconsideration process in Maine and Massachusetts that can take an additional 3-6 months (there is no reconsideration process for individuals that reside in New Hampshire), and a subsequent need to go through the hearing process can take longer than an additional year.
+Such a quick denial will, in turn, result in the need to undergo a rather lengthy appeals process: a reconsideration process that can take an additional 3-6 month (which is now required in New Hampshire, as well as Maine and Massachuetts, and a subsequent need to go through the hearing process can take up to an additional year or longer.

 If, however, there is an income in the household (such as that of a spouse who is working, or short and/or long term disability income) that would cause one to be otherwise disqualified from receiving SSI benefits, as the income brings the household above the SSI income welfare guidelines, then there would be no reason to file early.
 Similarly, if there are assets that exceed the SSI guidelines, then there would be no reason to file for SSI in the first place.
 Given the 5 full month waiting period for SSDI benefits to be payable, and given SSDI benefits can be paid going back as far as 1 year prior to the date of one’s filing, benefits would not be payable in any event until the 6th month after going out of work in the first place.
 Therefore, an application in months 7, 8 or 9 will allow for an evaluation of one’s condition at right around the year mark.